Principal Investigator is a university employee who has a Full-Time position that includes:

 the general ledger in each accounting period.
 Nonrecurring adjusting journal entries

-must be prepared to properly reflect account balances.
+must be prepared to reflect account balances properly.
 Nonrecurring adjusting journal

 entries include, but are not limited to, the following items:

-- Correction of posting errors - Correction of clerical errors (such as typographical
+- Correction of posting errors - Correct clerical errors (such as typographical errors

-- Pre-Award Costs – At times it is necessary to begin spending on a research award prior
+- Pre-Award Costs – At times, it is necessary to begin spending on a research award

 - Pre-award costs must be authorized in accordance with sponsor and University policies.

-Such costs must be charged to a department or discretionary account and then transferred
+Such costs must be charged to a department or discretionary account and transferred

 to the new award account when established.